3 minute read

 The shrinking school budget is the single biggest issue facing headteachers today, and this chronic underfunding is having a detrimental impact on the ability of schools to meet their strategic objectives.
 A lack of funds is also resulting in underinvestment in ICT, as conflicting priorities leads to budget being allocated elsewhere.

 However, headteachers can do more to ensure any investment in technology is made wisely.
-One way to accomplish this is to consider total cost of ownership and invest in appropriate, upgradable and long-lasting technologies.
-For example, with a front of class display like ActivPanel, schools can benefit from the world’s first upgradeable Android-based interactive display while maximising ROI.
+One way to accomplish this is to consider total cost of ownership and invest in appropriate, upgradable, and long-lasting technologies.
+For example, with an interactive display like the ActivPanel, schools can benefit from industry-leading technologies while maximising ROI.

 2. Lack of support